 - Leverage Third-Party Relationships.
 The Company expects strong competition to emerge as the market for embedded software and services grows, much of it from companies that are more established, benefit from greater market recognition and have substantially greater technical, financial and marketing resources than the Company.
-In an effort to protect itself from such competition, the Company intends to enhance its relationships with its current hardware and software customers and suppliers and focus on securing long term supply relationships with the dominant customer in targeted vertical market segments. - Continue to Expand Through Alliances and Acquisitions.
+In an effort to protect itself from such competition, the Company intends to enhance its relationships with its current hardware and software customers and suppliers, and focus on securing long term supply relationships with the dominant customer in targeted vertical market segments. - Continue to Expand Through Alliances and Acquisitions.
 The market for the Company's products and services is predominantly non-Windows based.
 The Company plans to consider alliances with and acquisitions of other related or complementary businesses or assets, including non-Windows based technologies.
-Strategic acquisitions, alliances or asset purchases may enable the Company to broaden its product and service offerings as well as secure additional distribution channels and expand more rapidly. - Expansion of the Direct Sales Force.
-Since December 31, 2000 the Company has hired 7 new direct sales personnel.
-As at December 31, 2001, the Company's sales and marketing team consisted of 11 direct sales personnel and 5 marketing personnel located in 8 regional offices.
-The Company believes that locating sales personnel near to customers and providing them with the appropriate training and marketing resources will substantially improve the quality and size of the sales force.
+Strategic acquisitions, alliances or asset purchases may enable the Company to broaden its product and service offerings as well as secure additional distribution channels and expand more rapidly. - Partner with Strategic Customers.
+The Company believes that the convergence of low cost processing power combined with the growth of Linux and Windows CE as standard operating systems provides a significant opportunity as large well established companies enter the specialized intelligent device market.
+The Company plans to use its expertise and intellectual know-how to partner with large OEM's as they invest in embedded technologies.
+The ability to successfully sell services and license technology to these partners will enable the Company to grow at a faster rate due to the leverage of the marketing and distribution efforts of these strategic customers.